pitchmuc/launchpy/docs/property.md

   * save : OPTIONAL : bool, if you want to save the setting in a JS or JSON file, set it to true. (default False)
   * encoding : OPTIONAL : encoding to be used for saving the file.

+* **extractRuleComponents** : Extract the ruleComponents reference URL from the rule definition.
+It can be useful for extracting rule components from the last published rule.
+  Arguments:
+  * rule : REQUIRED : A dictionary that provide the definition of the rule.

 * **findRuleComponentSettingsFileName** : Return the filename use to save your custom code of your ruleComponent in a file using the extractSettings method.\
   Returns None when this is not a Custom code from CORE or Adobe Analytics. \
   Argument: